England Study Abroad Program at Hertford College

 Coursework in the seminar will be interdisciplinary within the humanities and include Oxford faculty from classics, English literature and modern languages.
 Students will attend a performance by the Royal Shakespeare Company in Stratford-on-Avon, as well as excursions to review primary source materials at various Oxford locations.
 Assessment will include a final research essay related to the topics taught in the seminar.

-Students who take advantage of this option will earn a total of 16 U.S. semester credits for the fall.
+Students who take advantage of the early start option will earn a total of 16 U.S. semester credits for the fall.
 Click here for more details.